Advertisement

 Thursday, April 23, 5-7pm

-Glen Foerd, 5001 Grant Avenue
+Glen Foerd, 5001 Grant Avenue, Philadelphia

 From Wool to Waulking is an interactive workshop led by local weaver and textile historian Anastatia Spicer that will guide participants through the process of transforming raw wool into finished cloth.
 The outdoor event is open to adults and children ages 12 and older.

-One Book, One Philadelphia film screening
+One Book, One Philadelphia film screenings

 Thursday, April 23, 6pm

-This edition of One Book, One Philadelphia is an evening of films screenings that offer a distinct perspective on themes of immigration, belonging, family separation, and community resilience.
+This edition of One Book, One Philadelphia is an evening of film screenings that offer a distinct perspective on themes of immigration, belonging, family separation, and community resilience.
 Coming in partnership with the Philadelphia Asian American Film Foundation, three short films will be screened.

 The First Salute

-April 23, 2026 through April 2027
+April 23, 2026, through April 2027

 The First Salute is an untold, high-stakes, true story sparked by two key moments on the high seas that helped tip the scales of the American Revolution.
 Set against the backdrop of the tiny Caribbean island of St. Eustatius, this riveting tale explores how religious liberty, Jewish trade merchants, and the cruelty toward the Jewish community by a debt-ridden British admiral converged at a pivotal time in world history, and impacted the trajectory of the Revolutionary War.
-The exhibition serves at the Weitzman’s landmark America 250 exhibition.
+The exhibition serves as the Weitzman’s landmark America 250 exhibition.

 Radiant Ball